R PACKAGE psycholing

 You can also check out the GitHub repository for the package.

-By popular demand, here's a Web-based version of Scott's course in linear mixed-effect models.
+By popular demand, here's a Web-based version of Scott's course in linear mixed-effect models, updated for the fall 2020 term.
 Disclaimer: These lecture notes are from a previous term, so there's a possibility they no longer reflect current practice in the field.

-- Introduction to hierarchical linear models & mixed effects models
+- Introduction to multi-level / mixed effects models

 - Fixed effects

-- Contrast coding for variables with two categories & "Main effects" vs. "simple main effects"
+- Contrast coding for variables with two categories & "Main effects" vs. "simple effects"